lpiekarski/algo-trading/README.md

   - Exposes `/model/predict.py` script that generates model predictions for the specified dataset
 - Testing (in `/testing`)
   - Test runner module containing script `/testing/test.py` that runs tests
+- Trader (in `/trader`)
+  - Trade using `/trader/trade.py` connecting through chosen broker API, perform decision based on command options or the result from Model
 - Bot (in `/bot.py`)
   - CLI that bridges scripts exposed by modules into one command line tool